-Emergency aid is provided immediately after a (natural) disaster, wars, epidemics or waves of refugees.
-It is intended to ensure the survival of the people affected - quickly, effectively and sustainably.
+Emergency aid is provided immediately after natural disasters, wars, epidemics or large-scale refugee movements.
+It is intended to ensure the survival of the people affected – quickly, effectively and sustainably.

 Emergency aid deployments occur without any advance notice.
 It is very difficult to assess the extent of the disaster initially.
 How great is the need?
 How large does our team need to be?
 What do people need most urgently - and how can we organise the aid most effectively from a strategic perspective?

 Experienced emergency aid workers with the relevant knowledge of the country, language and culture are then required.
 They know the country and people best and are in a position to start the initial aid measures.

 Help provides worldwide emergency aid.
 We have 40 years of international experience in disaster aid.
 We work closely with local partner organisations in all our emergency aid deployments.
 Together we can respond to the needs of those affected as quickly as possible.

 If there is a disaster, Help reacts immediately.
 Depending on requirements, an emergency team consisting of doctors, nurses or fire fighters goes to the crisis region.
 In close collaboration with our alliance partners from Aktion Deutschland Hilft and the local partner organisations, we agree the emergency aid measures and find the most effective solutions.

 As necessary, we supply the people affected with food, water, toiletries and tools - effectively and without any bureaucracy: the focus is on those affected.
 Help acts quickly and efficiently in acute emergency situations - with the knowledge that the countries concerned require development aid after the disaster.

 Our emergency aid is converted into long-term aid.
 In line with our principle of "Assistance towards self-reliance" we do not leave people on their own after a disaster.
 We support them until they are able to look after themselves again.